 Diversity in action

-The German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR), Germany's largest engineering science research institution, employs approximately 10.000 people from almost 100 countries.
+The German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR), Germany's largest engineering and science research institution, employs approximately 10,000 people from almost 100 countries.

 Knowledge for tomorrow

 DLR needs these diverse talents for its cutting-edge research.
 The goal of diversity management is to enrich personnel policy in such a way that employees are optimally supported and their innovative capacity can develop in the best possible way.
 This results in maximum creativity at DLR and the integration of many perspectives on the same issue.

 DLR is a co-signatory of the 'Charta der Vielfalt'.
 In doing so, it has committed itself to creating a working environment that is characterised by mutual respect and appreciation and is free of prejudice.
 The 'Diversity Charter' is an initiative to promote diversity in companies and institutions in Germany.

 The topic of equal opportunities also has a long tradition at DLR.
 However, women are not yet represented to a satisfactory degree, particularly in the scientific and technical professions.
 A central aspect of diversity management is therefore to sustainably increase the proportion of female scientists and engineers, especially in management positions.
 To this end, DLR has set itself target quotas for certain career stages in the scientific and technical fields.

 Equal opportunity and a range of support measures for a better work-life balance have long been the central pillars of our HR policy.
 Since 2002, DLR has regularly received recognition in the berufundfamilie audit for its commitment to family-friendly working practices and has also been awarded TOTAL E-Quality accreditation since 2004 for its exemplary HR policies geared towards equal opportunity.

 Service and advice from a single source